GRYA/CodeVirus/README.md

 # CodeVirus
-You Can Use This Code To Make A Turtle Graphic With Python Language
+You Can Use This Code To Make A Turtle Graphic With Python Languages